Garfield Wood: Racing career

 In 1921, Wood raced one of his boats against the Havana Special train, 1250 mi up the Atlantic coast from Miami to New York City.
 Wood made the trip in 47 hours and 23 minutes and beat the train by 12 minutes.
 In 1925, he raced the 20th Century Limited train up the Hudson River between Albany and New York and won by 22 minutes.

 As well as being a record breaker and showman, Wood won five straight powerboat Gold Cup races between 1917 and 1921.
 Wood also won the prestigious Harmsworth Trophy nine times (1920–21, 1926, 1928–30, 1932–33).

 In 1931, he lost the Trophy in dramatic circumstances to his younger brother George.
-The race was held on the Detroit River and was billed as a match race between the Wood brothers and English (sic) racing driver and record-breaker Kaye Don, driving Miss England II.
-Before an estimated crowd of over a million spectators (one of the largest crowds for a sporting event ever), Don won the first heat of the race.
-In the second heat, Wood was leading Don, when Miss England II suddenly flipped over rounding one of the turns, without injury to Don and his co-driver.
+The race was held on the Detroit River and was billed as a match race between the Wood brothers and racing driver and record-breaker Kaye Don, driving Miss England II.
+Before an estimated crowd of over a million spectators (one of the largest-ever crowds for a sporting event), Don won the first heat of the race.
+In the second heat, Wood was leading Don, when Miss England II suddenly flipped over while rounding one of the turns, without injury to Don and his co-driver.
 Gar Wood finished the race first, but both he and Don were disqualified because they had jumped the starter's gun by seven seconds.
 George Wood completed the final race to win the trophy.
+Wood retired from racing in 1933 to concentrate on his businesses.

-In April, 1936, Wood, along with many other sports champions and stand outs, was honored at a banquet in Detroit, MI.
+In April, 1936, Wood, along with many other sports champions and stand outs, was honored at a banquet in Detroit, Michigan.
 This banquet was the first celebration of Champions Day.

 In July, 1936, a plaque was presented to Detroit from the White House honoring Detroit as the City of Champions.
 The plaque has five "medallions" featuring athletes.
 One of these medallions is of a power boat racer, representing Wood.

-Wood retired from racing in 1933 to concentrate on his businesses.

 Gar Wood boats

-Garwood Industries began building boats under the "Gar Wood" brand following his early successes racing.
-The most famous were the exclusive Liberty V-12-powered 33’ "Baby Gar" gentleman’s racer built in the 1920s and early 1930s.
-Along with numerous models of runabouts (variously available as sedans, landaus, and limousines), a 28' "Baby Gar", a 25' triple-cockpit runabout, and 40' commuter, a limited number of the 16 ft Gar Wood Speedsters were built from 1934 to 1938.
-Starting in 1935 a 20' utility and 26' family cruiser were made, followed by an 18' utility and 36' express cruiser in 1936.
+Garwood Industries began building boats under the "Gar Wood" brand following his early successes in racing.
+The most famous were the Liberty V-12-powered 33-foot "Baby Gar" gentleman’s racer built in the 1920s and early 1930s.
+Along with numerous models of runabouts (variously available as sedans, landaus, and limousines), a 28-foot "Baby Gar", a 25-foot triple-cockpit runabout, and 40-foot commuter, a limited number of the 16-foot Gar Wood Speedsters were built from 1934 to 1938.
+Starting in 1935 a 20-foot utility and 26-foot family cruiser were made, followed by an 18-foot utility and 36-foot express cruiser in 1936.

-During World War II Garwood Industries produced a limited number of tugboats and target craft for the U.S. Navy.
-After the war, however, new technologies such as plywood and fiberglass, and mass production methods, entered the pleasure boating world.
-The company continued to build its traditional all wood boats until 1947, when it ended production.
+During World War II, Garwood Industries produced a limited number of tugboats and target craft for the U.S. Navy.
+After the war, new technologies such as plywood, fiberglass, and mass production methods entered the pleasure boating world.
+The company continued to build its traditional all-wood boats until 1947, when it ended production.